nathaniel28/ctrlemu/README.md

 ## Usage

 `./ctrlemu file` where `file` is the keyboard input device (such as `/dev/input/event3`).
 You can find out which one is your keyboard with `cat /proc/bus/input/devices`.
-Reading from this file may require superuser privileges.
+Reading from the keyboard device file may require superuser privileges.

 Alternatively, you can pipe the output of this file into the program.
 With no arguments, it will read from stdin.